CompTIA A+

 • Given a scenario, troubleshoot video, projector, and display issues.

-• Given a scenario, troubleshoot common issues with mobile devices.
+• Given a scenario, troubleshoot common mobile device issues.

 6.0 Operating Systems

-• Identify basic features of Microsoft Windows editions.
+• Compare and contrast basic features of Microsoft Windows editions.

-• Given a scenario, use the appropriate Microsoft command-line tool.
+• Given a scenario, use Microsoft Windows operating system features and tools.

-• Given a scenario, use the appropriate Microsoft Windows 10 Control Panel utility.
+• Given a scenario, use the appropriate Microsoft command-line tools.

-• Given a scenario, use the appropriate Windows settings.
+• Given a scenario, configure Microsoft Windows settings.

 • Given a scenario, configure Microsoft Windows networking features on a client/desktop.